-Active ingredient: Tylosin tatrate
+Active ingredient: Tylosin tartrate

+Tylan® Soluble is highly stable in hive food stores and must only be considered for use in consultation with a Veterinarian.
+Tylan Soluble has traditionally only been recommended for use in honey bee operations that have TESTED positive for American Foulbrood disease.

-Colonies should receive 3 treatments administered as a dust in confectioners/powdered sugar.
+Colonies identified for treatment should receive 3 treatments administered as a dust in confectioners/powdered sugar.
 The 200 mg dose is applied (dusted) over the top bars of the brood chamber once weekly for 3 weeks.

-To avoid violative residues in honey, Tylan® Soluble should be fed early in the spring or fall and consumed by the bees before the main honey flow begins.
-Complete treatments at least 4 weeks prior to main honey flow.
-Honey collected in supers before the end of the 4 week withdrawal period should not be harvested for human consumption.
-Honey from brood nest areas of colonies treated with Tylan® Soluble should not be harvested for human consumption.
+To avoid residues in honey, Tylan® Soluble should NOT be used in the spring (i.e. Fall Treatment Only).
+Residue problems can also occur if the feed (honey or syrup) stored in the colony during fall treatments is NOT consumed by the bees before honey production begins.
+Honey from brood nest areas of colonies treated with Tylan® Soluble must NOT be harvested for human consumption.

-Tylan Soluble should be used only in honey bee colonies showing active signs of American Foulbrood disease.

-Tylan® Soluble is a granulated powder which is easily soluble in water.
-Tylan® Soluble is available in a jar size with 100g tylosin tatrate.
-If you have any questions about Tylan® Soluble or any other ELANCO products, please contact ELANCO at 1-800-773-7603 or talk to your provincial authority.
+Tylan® Soluble is a granulated powder, which is easily soluble in water.
+Tylan® Soluble is available in a jar size with 100g tylosin tartrate.
+If you have any questions about Tylan® Soluble or any other ELANCO products, please contact ELANCO at 1-800-773-7603 or talk to your Veterinarian.